scottslowe/learning-tools/README.md

 **README.md**: This document that you're currently reading.

-**rkt**: This folder contains the files to work with `rkt`, the CoreOS implementation of the App Container (appc) specification, on Ubuntu 14.04. _THIS ENVIRONMENT IS NOT YET FULLY FUNCTIONAL._
+**rkt**: This folder contains the files to work with `rkt` (version 1.4.0), the CoreOS implementation of the App Container (appc) specification, on Ubuntu 14.04.
+Provisioning is handled by Vagrant's file and shell provisioners.

 **ssh-bastion**: In this folder is a Vagrant environment, leveraging multiple VMs, that allow you to work with SSH multiplexing via an SSH bastion host.
 The provisioning is handled by Vagrant's file and shell provisioners.